torgeir/cljs-workshop/readme.md

 #### Windows

-Open PowerShell and run the following:
+Open PowerShell as administrator (right click it an choose "run as administrator") and run the following:

 ```ps
 Invoke-RestMethod -Uri https://download.clojure.org/install/win-install-1.10.1.469.ps1 -OutFile installer.ps1